ivan-ong/Ivan-ong/README.md

 Welcome to my GitHub!
 I’m a Data Engineer with 5+ years of experience across fintech and real estate, building reliable, scalable data platforms and delivering insights that drive business value.
 I hold an MSc in Analytics and a BSc in Banking & Finance, and I enjoy turning messy, complex data into actionable solutions.

 ## 💫 About Me
-- 🏢 Currently a Data Engineer @ JLL Technologies, working with real estate data on the Google Cloud Platform
+- ☁️ Currently a Data Engineer @ JLL Technologies, working with real estate data on the Google Cloud Platform
-- 📈 Former AVP, Data Analyst @ HSBC, where I built predictive models, customer segmentation models and supported data analytics
+- 🏢 Former AVP, Data Analyst @ HSBC, where I built predictive models, customer segmentation models and supported data analytics
 - ☁️ Interested in modern data stacks, data governance, and scalable infrastructure-as-code
-- ✍🏻 I write about data engineering, analytics, and career tips on my [Substack](https://your-substack-link)
+- ✍🏻 I write about data engineering, analytics, and career tips on my [Substack](https://your-substack-link) (WIP)
 - 📸 On the side, I’m prototyping an AI-powered food tracking app using LLM APIs and computer vision

 ## 🛠️ Skills & Tech Stack